Shut Down Real Bodies Exhibition in Sydney, Australia. Respect Human Life.

 4. China’s track record of abuse in the area of organ transplantation has been well documented by governments, media and independent investigators.
 The grossly unethical Bodies exhibits are believed to be closely linked to these prolific abuses, where similarly vulnerable populations and prisoners of conscience have been reported to be unwilling "donors".
 The latest evidence compiled in the 2016 report by David Kilgour, Ethan Guttman, and David Matas indicates that China performs up to 100,000 transplants a year, while having a very underdeveloped public donation scheme.

-P Egel needs your help with “Shut Down Real Bodies Exhibition in Sydney, Australia.
+Peter Egel needs your help with “Shut Down Real Bodies Exhibition in Sydney, Australia.
 Respect Human Life.”.
-Join P and 868 supporters today.
+Join Peter and 2,536 supporters today.